 - Askøy Lefse (Regular flour and potato flour)

-- Fiskelefser (Sogn og Fjordane) (Regular flour, baking powder, margerine, kefir milk, hornsalt)
+- Fiskelefser (Sogn og Fjordane) (Regular flour, baking powder, margarine, kefir milk, hornsalt)

 - Fitjarlefse (Hordaland) (Rye flour, baking soda, salt, butter, yeast, kefir milk)

 - Fjalerlefse (Sogn og Fjordane) (6 eggs!, sugar, salt, milk, butter, flour)

 - Gammeldags (Olden Days) lefse fra Sogndal (Sogn og Fjordane) (sugar, butter, kulturmelk, baking soda, salt, plain flour)